COMPONENTS OF AN IEP

 Let us know about your experience on our site.
 Use the link below to submit your thoughts.

-At least annually, the IEP team for an eligible student develops an IEP.
-When the IEP team meets, they review the available assessment information, review the student’s progress, and then design an educational program to address the student’s educational needs.
+At least annually, the IEP team for an eligible learner develops an IEP.
+When the IEP team meets, they review the available assessment information, review the learner’s progress, and then design an educational program to address the learner’s educational needs.

-The process of developing an IEP consists of five phases:
+The process of developing, reviewing and revising an IEP includes five phases:

 - Identify present levels of academic achievement and functional performance.

-- Develop well-written goals and determine effective progress monitoring strategies.
+- Develop measurable annual goals and determine effective progress monitoring strategies.

 - Determine and describe all special education services, activities, and supports.